Joonsey/ppmconverter/readme.md

 452M    images/
 ```

-use the master branch if you want my test files.
+use the lightweight branch if you want to avoid cloning with my test images.